Elementary-my-dear-Watson/work-it-out/README.md

 # work-it-out
-This repo is for a business owner who wants to be organized by managing the departments, roles, and employees in there company to help plan their business.

-# Employee Tracker

 ## Overview

-The **Employee Tracker** is a command-line application designed to help business owners manage their employee database effectively.
+**Work it out** is a command-line application designed to help business owners manage their employee database effectively.
 Built using Node.js, Inquirer, and PostgreSQL, this application allows users to view and manage departments, roles, and employees within their company, facilitating better organization and planning.

 ## User Story